Los Angeles writer Steve Brodeur is a native of Jacksonville, Florida, the last exit off the Santa Monica Freeway East.

 is: we are also here to celebrate a life well lived.
 The life of Robert

 Alexander Brodeur.
 And since I’m his first born, and he passed away on

-my birthday, it is my privilege to speak on behalf of Julie, Carmel
+my birthday, it is my privilege to speak on behalf of Jeanne, Carmel